AldoPenaGa/UR5_ROS_Gazebo_BinPicking/README.md

 - The robotic arm must be able to perform the place of the pieces nevertheless the configuration of the pieces located in the bin.

 <img src="https://github.com/AldoPenaGa/UR5_ROS_Gazebo_BinPicking/blob/main/orientation.gif">

+### Changes made:
+Comparing to the original project made by Pietro Lechthaler and his team, the following changes were made:
+- Each block has now a determined color.
+- The skin of the table was changed (in which now is included a table with the blocks and its colors)
+- The camera and the workspace were moved in order to match the skin of the table and avoid errors.
+- Translation of motion_planning and levelManager to spanish.
+- The command -b (of levelManager), which spawns specified blocks was enabled.
+- Some bugs were fixed.

 ### Folder
 ```